joel-day/LeetCode-Workspace/README.md

 # 58. Length of Last Word
 #### Intuition:
-- The goal here is to find a way to avoid processing the entire sting, and focus only on wehat matters (the end).
+The goal here is find the length of the last word.
+To do this, first 'clean up' any extra whitespaces in the string, then isolate the word by splitting on the last white space.
+Once the word is isolated into its own variable, simply count the letters with len().
-- 'rsplit' and 'rstrip' begin at the end of the list - minimizing processing requirments
+Note: To avoid processing the entire sting, 'rsplit' and 'rstrip' are used to begin at the end of the list.

 #### Approach:
 - Remove the leading and trailing whitespacves with 'rstrip'